ul-fmf/mathematics-in-ljubljana/program.md

 # Program

 Our summer school is a five-day program (Monday to Friday, Sunday and Saturday are arrival and departure days) packed with stimulating mathematical content and enriching cultural experiences.
-Participants are advised to arrive to Ljubljana on Sunday, June 29th, and depart on Saturday, July 5th.
+Participants are advised to arrive to Ljubljana on Sunday, June 28th, and depart on Saturday, July 4th.

 <span class="minicourse">
-Our mornings will be dedicated to three minicourses:
+Our mornings will be dedicated to three minicourses.
+The topics will be announced soon.
 </span>

-- Marjeta Kramar Fijavž: *Think positive: On positive matrices, operators, and semigroups*
-- Daniel Smertnig: *Linear recurrences: A short journey across number theory, dynamics, and decidability*
-- Ada Šadl Praprotnik: *From polynomial to rational: An introduction to Bézier curves, surfaces, and splines*

 <span class="researchgroup">
 In the afternoons, attendees will have the opportunity to learn about the exciting research conducted by various local research groups, covering the following areas: